-article banner (priority)
+article banner

 Interface Delegation

 This is a chapter from the book Advanced Kotlin.
-You can find it on LeanPub.
+You can find it on LeanPub or Amazon.

 interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin : Creature { private val delegate = GenericCreature(2, 1) override val attackPower: Int = delegate.attackPower override val defensePower: Int = delegate.defensePower override fun attack() { delegate.attack() } // ... } fun main() { val goblin = Goblin() println(goblin.defensePower) // 1 goblin.attack() // Attacking with 2 }

 This is an example of a delegation pattern.
-The class Goblin delegates methods defined by the interface Creature to an object of type GenericCreature.
-The delegate property in the above example is a delegate, and the method attack and properties attackPower and defensePower are delegated.
+The Goblin class delegates methods defined by the Creature interface to an object of type GenericCreature.
+The delegate property in the example above is a delegate, and the attack method and attackPower and defensePower properties are delegated.

 Delegation and inheritance